hobbies for women in their 30s

 The fun thing about this hobby is that you can create whatever fuels your inspiration.
 Must-try hobbies for 30s.

+If you are anything like me, you LOVE plants and want to learn how to care for them correctly.
 There are so many mental health benefits to surrounding yourself with plants.
-If you are new to being a plant mom, consider trying indoor plants first.
+If you are new to being a plant mom, consider starting with indoor plants.

-OKAY, hear me out before you decide this isn't a hobby or something you even want to entertain.
-Most of our day is in front of a screen.
+OKAY, hear me out before you decide this isn’t a hobby or something you even want to entertain.
+Most of our day is spent in front of a screen.
 This differs from your time on your phone and other smart devices.
 Your brain is constantly stimulated and needs a break.

 Home decor can be really fun, and there is no better joy than decorating your space.